 Operational Excellence

-- Performance Integration: Security processing at the edge ensures protection without compromising application performance
+- Performance Integration: Security processing at the edge provides protection without compromising application performance

-- DevSecOps Compatibility: API-first architecture enables seamless security automation and CI/CD integration
+- DevSecOps Compatibility: API-first architecture supports security automation and CI/CD integration

 - Global Scalability: Edge-native protection that scales with application growth and user distribution